biotia/geoseeq_api_client/README.md

 ### Install from PyPi

-`pip install pangea-api`
+`pip install geoseeq-api`

 ### Testing

-To test you will need a local version of pange-django running.
+To test you will need a local version of geoseeq-django running.

 Tests can be run using unittest